 - Preheat your oven: Set it to 350°F. Grease an 8x8-inch pan and line it with parchment paper so the bars are easy to lift out later.

-- Make the crust mixture: In a large bowl, whisk together the almond flour, oats, salt, cornstarch, and coconut sugar.
-Add the maple syrup (or honey) and melted butter (or coconut oil).
-Mix everything together until the dough sticks together and no dry spots remain.
+- Make the crust mixture: In a large bowl, whisk together the almond flour, oats, salt, and cornstarch.
+Add the coconut sugar, maple syrup, vanilla, and melted butter.
+Mix until the dough holds together with no dry spots.

 - Press the crust into the pan: Take the remaining dough and press it evenly into the bottom of your prepared pan.
 Use the bottom of a glass to really pack it down.
 Gently poke the crust a few times with a fork to keep it from puffing up.